-- 2 On the Access Manager page, specify the username and password, then click OK. - 3 Click Yes in the warning message to accept and download the signed ActiveX control or Java applet required for the SSL VPN client.
+- 2 Specify the username and password, then click Login. - 3 Click Yes in the warning message to accept and download the signed ActiveX control or Java applet required for the SSL VPN client.
 The SSL VPN mode selection dialog box is displayed.